miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Moved Pearl of Dubai and pull toy props to Arthur's bail bonds map.
 Placed two of the unused female raver models at the club Confession.
 Removed critical bum cutscene and illogical Pisha feeding cutscene.
-Put unfinished dogs at Giovanni mansion and fixed Mira dialogue bug.
+Put unfinished dogs at Giovanni Mansion and fixed Mira dialogue bug.
 Fixed a quest bug with the Fu Syndicate elevator and an Isaac text.
 Made Grout's wife fully visible and repaired a Muddy quest shortcut.
 Fixed a bug with Patty appearing in the alley although she is dead.